 In short, sex is a biological trait based on reproductive potential and physiological characteristics, while gender is the social elaboration and constructions usually associated with biological sex.

-Those of us who identify with the gender we were assigned at birth are cis-gender, while those who don’t identify with the gender we were assigned at birth are transgender.
+Those of us who identify with the sex we were assigned at birth are cis-gender, while those who don’t identify with the sex we were assigned at birth are transgender or genderqueer.
 These terms are not the be-all-end-all, as there are many different labels someone may choose to identify with, but they are popular umbrella terms.
 Cis-gender people identify with one of the two identities in the gender binary, male or female.
 People who identify as queer, trans, non-binary, agender, or genderfluid do not feel that their gender identity aligns with the historically traditional gender binary of males and females.
 But what is gender identity?

 Gender identity is an individual’s internal sense of their gender, regardless of the sex assigned to them at birth.
 According to Mia Fine, a guest on Dear Sex Podcast, “Gender identity is a person’s sense of self in relation to gender.”
 Therefore, it is how one perceives their gender, how they wish to express this identity, and what language they choose to use in claiming their identity.
 The pronouns that someone chooses to identify with can solidify their gender identity and present how they would like to be referred.